 - Hide content on your pages and posts

-- Customize visitor commenting (e.g. displaying Facebook posts)
+- Customize guest commenting (e.g. displaying Facebook posts)

-- Inserting code and code elements into your site’s header and footer
+- Insert code and code elements into your posts

-- Display animated graphics and advanced text formatting options
+- Add animated graphics and advanced content formatting options

 - Add and manage QR codes